dp-os/gez/examples/docs/src/en/guide/frameworks/vue2.md

 npm run start
 ```

-Now, you have successfully created a Vue2 SSR application based on Gez!
+Now, you have successfully created a Vue2 SSR application using the Gez framework!
 Visit http://localhost:3000 to see the result.